No special set up, gear or extra fees

 Telstra Satellite Messaging and Apple's Emergency SOS via satellite are two different services and use distinct satellite constellations.

 Telstra Satellite Messaging is enabled by Starlink Direct to Cell and complements the Telstra Mobile Network to allow Telstra customers with a compatible device with the latest software, and Upfront Mobile Plan to send and receive texts from most areas of mainland Australia.
-It is not designed to be an emergency service, as you cannot text Triple Zero (000) directly from Telstra Satelite Messaging.
+It is not designed to be an emergency service, as you cannot text Triple Zero (000) directly from Telstra Satellite Messaging.

 To use Telstra Satellite Messaging, you need: